fluidinfo/flimp/docs/index.rst

 .. include:: ../examples/directory_import.py
     :literal:

+Finally, if you're working in Python and already have a list of dictionary objects it's possible to call some of the utility functions the above two examples rely upon:

+.. include:: ../examples/import_utils.py
+    :literal:

 The source code is extensively commented and well covered by unit tests.
 Please feel free to report bugs, patches and request features.